MicrosoftDocs/intellicode/docs/intellicode-visual-studio-code.md

 The Visual Studio Code IntelliCode extension is supported on version 1.25.1 and later of Visual Studio Code.

+## Q. Which version of Java do I need to get AI-assisted IntelliSense for Java?
+You will need Java 8 Update 151 or higher

 ## See also

 - [IntelliCode extension for Visual Studio](intellicode-visual-studio.md)